 Food and Beverage Work

 You can easily get a job as a bartender, waiter, kitchen hand or chef around the world.
-The majority of my overseas work has been in hospitality, these types of opportunities are easy to come by, especially if you have a little bit of experience in the industry.
+These types of opportunities are easy to come by, especially if you have a little bit of experience in the industry.

 Work in a ski resort

 Aside from being a ski instructor, there are endless opportunities at Ski resorts around the world in food and beverage, retail, administration, customer service, events, finance, marketing and more.
-Working at a ski resort has a unique workplace culture that I LOVED and think everyone needs to experience.
+Working at a ski resort has a unique workplace culture that everyone needs to experience on a working

 Hotel or hostel

-Hotels and hostel around the world are always looking for staff in the areas of guest services, concierge, housekeeping and food and beverage.
-If you are working in a hotel chain you will have the potential to transfer internationally, how amazing is that!
+Hotels and hostels around the world are always looking for staff in the areas of guest services, concierge, housekeeping and food and beverage.
+If you are already working in a hotel chain, you may have the potential to transfer internationally.

 In tourist areas there are many tour guide opportunities, suiting those who are outgoing, good at communication and have knowledge of the region.